yogeshjain999/representable/README.md

 end
 ```

 I do not recommend this approach as it bloats your domain classes with representation logic that is barely needed elsewhere.
+Use [decorators](#decorator-vs-extend) instead.

 ## More Options